 So if you will be connecting at Inverness into the trains which head north to the Kyle of Lochalsh, Thurso or Wick, making the transfer is straightforward.

-Though some of the onward connections into the trains farther north aren’t particularly conveniently timed, so if that is the case when you’ll be making a journey, the Highland Hotel which is next to the station, is a very pleasant environment in which to have a drink or something to eat between trains.
+Though some of the onward connections into the trains farther north aren’t particularly conveniently timed, so if that is the case when you’ll be making a journey, the Highland Hotel with its aura of faded grandeur, which is next to the station, is a very pleasant environment in which to have a drink or something to eat between trains.